qurAI-amsterdam/barrett_gland_grading/readme.md

     * Stain-Transforming Cycle-Consistent GAN [[5]](#5).
     * Trivial Augment: https://pytorch.org/vision/main/generated/torchvision.transforms.TrivialAugmentWide.html.
     * HE Auto augment: https://github.com/DIAGNijmegen/pathology-he-auto-augment.
+- [ ] Visualization and evaluation on slide level, preferably in a notebook.
 - [ ] Experiments:
+  * Find well working combinations of batch size, patch size and spacing so that it fits on GPU.
   * Context aggregation networks for segmentation in pathology: HistNet [[7]](#7), HookNet [[3]](#3), RAENet [[4]](#4).
   * ImageNet pretrained encoder.
   * Roto-Translation Equivariant CNN's [[6]](#6).

 ### Segmentation pipeline for gland grading into: NDBE, LGD or HGD
 * Networks architectures to consider next: HistNet [[7]](#7), HookNet [[3]](#3), RAENet [[4]](#4).
 * For on fly patch extraction we use: https://github.com/DIAGNijmegen/pathology-whole-slide-data.